-UNCSA’s “The Nutcracker” to feature principal dancers from the New York City Ballet
+UNCSA's "The Nutcracker" to feature dancers from the New York City Ballet

-UNCSA's beloved holiday production of “The Nutcracker” will showcase acclaimed principals from the New York City Ballet – Sara Mearns and Russell Janzen – as guest dancers this year.
+UNCSA's beloved holiday production of “The Nutcracker” will showcase acclaimed dancers from the New York City Ballet – Sara Mearns and Peter Walker – as guest dancers this year.

-Mearns will become the Sugar Plum Fairy and Janzen the Cavalier Prince for two performances only: 7:30 p.m. on Wednesday, Dec.
+Mearns will become the Sugar Plum Fairy and Walker the Cavalier Prince for two performances only: 7:30 p.m. on Wednesday, Dec.
 18 and Thursday, Dec.
-19. Tickets are available at the Stevens Center box office, by phone at (336) 721-1945, or online.
+19. Tickets are available at the Stevens Center box office, by phone at 336-721-1945, or online.

 Hailed as “one of the most celebrated ballerinas in the world” by The New York Times, Mearns has danced with the New York City Ballet her entire professional career.
 Following her training at the School of American Ballet – the official school of the City Ballet – she became an apprentice in 2003, joined the Company as a member of the corps de ballet in 2004, was promoted to soloist in 2006 and became a principal dancer in 2008.

 “Welcoming two of the nation’s most accomplished ballet dancers to perform alongside our immeasurably talented students embodies how UNCSA is powering creativity in our community and on our campus,” said Dean of Dance Susan Jaffe.
-“I have admired the artistry and power of Sarah Mearns and Russell Janzen throughout their distinguished careers, and I can assure our audiences that their highly anticipated performances in ‘The Nutcracker’ will be captivating and memorable.”
+“I have admired the artistry and power of Sara Mearns throughout her distinguished career, and I’ve seen Peter Walker perform with astounding athleticism and grace.
+I can assure our audiences that their highly anticipated performances in ‘The Nutcracker’ will be captivating and memorable.”